UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{TrajODE}

-TrajODE~\cite{liang2021modeling} harnesses the VAE framework to learn trajectory embeddings that are versatile across multiple downstream applications.
+TrajODE~\cite{liang2021modeling} leverages the VAE framework to learn versatile vehicle trajectory embeddings for multiple downstream applications.

-To enploy the VAE framework, TrajODE innovates by developing an encoder and a decoder that utilize Neural Ordinary Differential Equations (NeuralODEs)~\cite{hartman2002ordinary,DBLP:conf/nips/ChenRBD18}.
-It introduces a novel spatio-temporal ODE approach to build its encoder and decoder, where the hidden states of an LSTM network are updated via an ODE solver across successive trajectory points and further updated by a spatio-temporal gating mechanism.
-The encoder maps each trajectory $\mathcal T$ into an embedding space of multivariate Gaussian distributions.
-This embedding is then refined using a Continuous Normalizing Flow (CNF)~\cite{DBLP:conf/nips/ChenRBD18}.
-Subsequently, the decoder draws an embedding vector from this refined distribution to reconstruct the original trajectory.
+TrajODE introduces a novel approach using Neural Ordinary Differential Equations (NeuralODEs)~\cite{hartman2002ordinary,DBLP:conf/nips/ChenRBD18} in its encoder-decoder architecture.
+The encoder processes trajectories through an LSTM network whose hidden states are updated via an ODE solver and spatiotemporal gating mechanism, mapping each trajectory $\mathcal T$ to a multivariate Gaussian distribution.
+The embedding is refined using a Continuous Normalizing Flow (CNF)~\cite{DBLP:conf/nips/ChenRBD18} before the decoder samples from it to reconstruct the original trajectory.